solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ** Problems? ** meshctl tries to automatically detect the management server endpoint, but sometimes this can fail.
 If that happens, it can be supplied manually.
 Follow the steps [here](problems-manual-registration.md) if you run into this.

 4. Verify proper installation by opening the Gloo Mesh UI by running `meshctl dashboard`.
 Click [here](problems-dashboard.md) if that command did not work.
-You should see

 ## Lab 3 - Deploy Istio on the Workload Clusters<a name="Lab-3"></a>